eminx/cocoso/README.md

 ### Public Activities (Events)

-Since Cocoso was primarily built for an artist run space that continuously hosted public stage performances for a limited audience who are required to register beforehand; creating and managing a public event was a number one requirement.
+Since Cocoso is primarily built for an artist run space that continuously hosts public stage performances for a limited audience who are required to register beforehand; creating and managing a public event was a number one requirement.

 There are a few components of public events that can be listed as below:

 - **Create/edit/delete content** with an image, title, description and further info; as well as a set of occurrences with optionally multiple dates (and times).
 By this way, admins do not need to create new entry for all occurrences
 - **RSVP registration:** People can easily register and receive an email with confirmation
 - **RSVP verification** : Admins can easily see who has signed up for each event under relevant occurrence section to verify attendees registration on arrival
-- **Auto-sync with Calendar**: Each occurrence automatically sync (see below)
+- **Auto-sync with Calendar**: Each occurrence automatically populates in the calendar as well (see below)

 ### Shared Resources

 It is possible to _list_ (by admins) a set of shared resources for them to be timely _claimed/booked_ by verified users.
 Every each booking is automatically displayed on the calendar.
-This is very similar to the widespread usage of Google & Outlook calendars in typical shared resource contexts like in company office.
+This is very similar to the widespread usage of Google & Outlook calendars in typical shared resource contexts like in a e.g. company office.

 However, with Cocoso, the way this works is much more simplified.
 You make a booking and that's it.
-It's so far not possible to make calendar invites etc, because we think those become unnecessary automations turning working people into robots feeding machines and become dictated about how the digital systems work rather than digital systems helping people proceed in their works.
-We prefer that people talk to each other in work places.
+It's so far not possible to make calendar invites etc, because we think those become unnecessary automations turning working people into robots feeding machines and become dictated about how the digital systems work rather than digital systems helping people proceed in their workflows.
+We like to think that people talk to each other more in work places rather than work around tools to prevent that.

 ### Calendar